Visa policy of Turkey: Non-ordinary passports

-UN UN laissez-passer holders who have blue UN travel documents shall be exempted from entry visa requirement for their official visits to Turkey for up to 90 days in 180 days if they can certify their official assignment.
+UN UN laissez-passer holders who have blue UN travel documents shall be exempted from entry visa requirement for their official visits to Turkey for up to 90 days within any 180-day period if they can certify their official assignment.
 Otherwise, general visa provisions shall apply.

-Red UN Travel Document holders, shall be exempted from entry visa and may stay in Turkey for 90 days within the preceding 180 days regardless of their purpose of visit.
+Holders of red UN Travel Document shall be exempted from entry visa and may stay in Turkey for up to 90 days within any 180-day period regardless of their purpose of visit.

+Future changes

+Turkey has signed visa exemption agreements with the following countries, but they have not yet entered into force: